puzzmo-com/blog.puzzmo.com/content/posts/2024/04/17/q4-changelog/index.md

 ---

-So, that's where we were with the "v1" of Puzzmo, we had a tight vision which took a few years to get right, then we joined up with Hearst to figure out how to scale and make it a _"real business"_ since then the team has shifted quite a lot!
+So, that's where what got us to the "v1" of Puzzmo, we had a tight vision which took a few years to get right, then we joined up with Hearst to figure out how to scale and make it a _"real business"_ since then the team has shifted quite a lot!

 ## Team